coderaiser/cloudcmd/HELP.md

 2018.08.23 13:47:36 -> import: disconnected from http://127.0.0.1:1234
 ```

-When `import client` uses `--import-listen` persistent connection used and client receives live updates from the `import server`.
+When the *import client* uses `--import-listen`, a persistent connection is used, and the *client* receives live updates from the *import server*.

-`Export server` omit next configuration fields:
+The *export server* omits the following configuration fields:

 - `auth`
 - `username`